OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:171

-> Let my lips pour out praise,
+> Let my lips overflow with praise,
 > For You teach me Your statutes.

 ## Psalm 119:172